 Waiting is hard, especially when you’re in pain or need advanced care.
 That’s why we work hard to get your results reviewed and to your physician quickly.

 Getting your imaging test is only one piece of your treatment plan.
 Once your images are taken, you don't usually meet the radiologist, who is responsible for reading them and sending a report to your doctor.
-However, reading your images is a very important process behind the scenes.
+However, it’s a very important process behind the scenes.

 After your scan or test, images are electronically sent to our radiologists through a very sophisticated, picture-archiving and communication system (PACS).
 Once the radiologists read it, the results are transcribed and sent to your physician.
 This usually happens within 24 to 48 hours, depending on the complexity of the images.
 Your doctor will then follow up with you about the results.